SanzharMrz/faang-mle-cracking/Algorithms and Data Structures/NeetCode/Algorithms and Data Structures for Beginners/Dynamic Arrays.md

 ## Time Complexity Summary:
 - Access: O(1)
-- Insertion: O(n) if in the middle,  O(1) amortized in the end or array is not full
+- Insertion: O(n) if in the middle or any arbitrary place, O(1) amortized in the end or array if it is not full
-- Deletion: O(n) if in the middle, O(1) amortized in the end or array is not full
+- Deletion: O(n) if in the middle or any arbitrary place, O(1) amortized in the end or array if it is not full